Discover Why Taipei is the #1 Place to Learn Chinese This Year

 One of the biggest hassles of visiting mainland China is the visa application process, it can be time-consuming and is an additional cost you need to consider.

-For more details and to see if you’re eligible for visa free travel, check out the government website.
+For more details and to see if you’re eligible for visa-free travel, check out the government website.

-Moving to Taiwan || A Guide By Those Who Made The Move
+Moving to Taipei || A Guide By Those Who Made The Move

 Moving anywhere in the world can be a big task.
 Depending on where you come from, moving to Taiwan may create a big distance between you and your hometown.